 Here are 9 places to take pictures in NJ for family photoshoots

 Northern New Jersey

 This scenic spot is a cliffside location, offering the best of both worlds, with the peace of nature on one side and sweeping views of the Hudson and George Washington Bridge on the other.
 All 33 acres sit atop the Palisades, and it’s also a part of history, with the historic park along the Revolutionary War Trail.

 Not only is High Point State Park the steepest point in New Jersey, but it also boasts unforgettable views of the tri-state area, including New Jersey, Pennsylvania, and New York.
 You’ll need permits for pro shoots, but snapping photos with the family camera or phone is allowed.
 The park borders Wantage Township and Montague Township in Sussex County, within the Skylands region of northwestern New Jersey.

 Paterson Great Falls

 Known as the city founded by Alexander Hamilton, Paterson is not the first place you’d expect to find stunning waterfalls.
 But right in the middle of this industrial area, you’ll discover one of the best places to take pictures in NJ.
-Head here if you want a picturesque backdrop that looks as if you took a trip somewhere far away and see how many of your family and friends ask the locale of this dreamy “vacation” photo.
+Head here if you want a picturesque backdrop that looks like you took a trip somewhere far away, and see how many of your family and friends ask about the locale of this dreamy “vacation” photo.

 Central New Jersey